Publishing addiction science

 Monograph Series

-The Monograph Series were published by the Publication Division of the Center of Alcohol Studies at Yale and Rutgers under the editorship of Mark Keller, long-time editor at the Quarterly Journal of Studies on Alcohol.
+The Monograph Series was published by the Publication Division of the Center of Alcohol Studies at Yale and Rutgers under the editorship of Mark Keller, long-time editor at the Quarterly Journal of Studies on Alcohol.
 Most of these books were distributed by College & University Press, New Haven, CT.

 - Visit the page of the Monograph Series in the Digital Alcohol Studies Archives to see what items are available online